FonderElite/Asteroid-Mania/README.md

 Renderer: GLES 3 (particles are not available in GLES 2)

-Check out this demo on the asset library: [N/A]
+Check out this demo on the asset library: [Asteroid Mania](https://godotengine.org/asset-library/asset/1505)

 ## Demo